 About COVID-19 Federal Funding

 The federal government has enacted at least six pieces of legislation in response to the public health emergency caused by COVID-19.
-The largest and most notable of these was the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”), which was signed into law on March 27, 2020.
+Three pieces of legislation were enacted in March 2020, the largest and most notable of which was the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”).
 This $2.2 trillion package included numerous initiatives, including but not limited to the Paycheck Protection Program (PPP), economic impact payments ($1,200 payments to qualified individuals), Economic Injury Disaster Loans (EIDL), Provider Relief Funds for health care providers, the Coronavirus Relief Fund (CvRF) for state and local governments, and an array of other new initiatives and expansions to existing programs.
 Additionally, the Consolidated Appropriations Act, 2021 was enacted on December 27, 2020.
-This law authorizes $900 billion in additional COVID-related assistance.
+This law authorized $900 billion in additional COVID-related assistance.

 Most recently, the American Rescue Plan Act of 2021 (“ARPA”) was signed into law on March 11, 2021.
-This law provides $1.9 trillion for continued COVID-19 response and recovery.
-The information on the rest of this page includes all major COVID-related legislation through the Consolidated Appropriations Act, 2021.
-Information about the expected impacts of ARPA on the Commonwealth will be added to this page soon.
+This law provides $1.9 trillion for continued COVID-19 response and recovery, including $350 billion for the Coronavirus State and Local Fiscal Recovery Funds.

-Public entities other than Commonwealth agencies received about $4 billion through programs like Federal Transit Authority grants to Regional Transportation Authorities and expanded funding to Head Start providers.
+Public entities other than Commonwealth agencies received about $10 billion through programs like the Coronavirus Local Fiscal Recovery Fund for municipal and county governments, and Federal Transit Authority grants to Regional Transportation Authorities.

-Commonwealth agencies received about $29 billion, primarily to support COVID-related Unemployment Insurance benefits, expansions of existing programs like the Community Development Block Grant, and new programs like the Coronavirus Relief Fund.
+Commonwealth agencies received about $49 billion, primarily to support COVID-related Unemployment Insurance benefits, expansions of existing programs like the Community Development Block Grant, and new programs like the Coronavirus Relief Fund and the Coronavirus State Fiscal Recovery Fund.

 The tool below summarizes funding directed to Massachusetts by major federal legislation in response to COVID-19.
 Use the arrows at the bottom to toggle between: